ryangrillo/iwp/ReadMe.txt

-First, I would like to thank you for your consideration and the opportunity to complete this project.

 - This project was created in Eclipse with Maven dependencies.
 In order to compile it needs to run in an IDE so that these external depencies can be